-Erik spun around in ritualistic circles, arms spread open, his hands filled with sand.
+Smiling under the late-afternoon sun, Erik spun around in ritualistic circles with his arms spread open and his hands filled with sand.
 He felt odd.
 Insubstantial like a wisp of smoke or a ray of starlight.
 Confused, he glanced at his right arm; it was a child’s arm, small and dainty.
 He could see the beach straight through his golden robe and limb as though through a crystal.
 A crystal that glittered with refracted light.

-He tried to remember, but the recent past was shrouded in fog; no matter how he tried, it resisted his best efforts.
+He tried to remember how he came to be in this place, but the recent past was shrouded in fog; no matter how he tried, it resisted his best efforts.
 The sun flared hot behind him, and surging light ripped through him, making his frame pulse and twist like morning mist.
 After a moment he stabilized.

 The scent of the ocean tickled his nostrils.
 He opened his hands, and the pink and white granules slipped through his fingers.
 For an instant, they hung in the air, looking as if they had been set aflame by the orange half-light of almost twilight.

 No, not a dream.
 A memory.
 Erik remembered this moment.
 Next, she will tell me to sit.

 “Sit,” came a woman’s voice, sweet despite its tartness.

 With a soft sigh, Erik lurched to a stop so fast he almost toppled over.
 Wide-eyed, he gazed at the woman who had spoken, Lára Ito, his mother.
 She watched him behind long eyelashes.
 He could only stare.
 She looked even more beautiful than he remembered.